Chaseos/SimpleVideoSpeedController/PRIVACYPOLICY.md

 * Your preferred video playback speeds for different websites
 * The domain names of websites where you use the extension

-This information is stored locally on your device using Chrome's storage sync API, which may sync this data across your Chrome browsers when you're signed into Chrome.
+This information is stored locally on your device using the browser's storage sync API, which may sync this data across your browsers when you're signed into your browser account.

 ### How We Use Information